 Overview of Rule-Based Test Generation

-In this documentation article, learn all about rule-based test generation in Test Modeller.
+In this documentation article, learn all about rule-based test generation in Quality Modeller.

 Rules allow you to force the path generator down paths that contain particular data values (outputs), while excluding others.
 They thereby provide a way to filter Test Cases when generating a test suite.